phosgene89/phosgene89.github.io/hnsw.md

 Check out the [hnswlib](https://github.com/nmslib/hnswlib) and/or [nmslib](https://github.com/nmslib/nmslib) packages to start using HNSW in Python.

 ## Quick Comparison of HNSW vs K-Dimensional Tree
+Before saying any more about HNSW, a quick demonstration of the benefits over a traditional nearest neighbour search will be performed.

+First we generate our data.

     import numpy as np
     import hnswlib